 160 Christian Street, Oxford, CT 06478

 Confidentiality is vital to the practice of counseling and psychotherapy.
-Safe places are needed to share what you want to share and needs to be said, especially with your counselor and/or psychotherapist.
+Safe places are needed to share what you want to share.
+Safe spaces are needed to speak what needs to be said.
+Feeling safe int he presence of your counselor and/or psychotherapist is important.
 Without safety, the environment to process and work through the challenges you face is compromised.

 Your protected health information and the exceptions to it are clearly established at the state and federal level under what’s called the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.
 All healthcare providers are subject to it, not just your counselor and/or psychotherapist.
 It is very detailed info.